hed-standard/hed-specification/docs/source/Appendix_A.md

 **Example:** The `requireChild` attribute represents a boolean value.
 In the `.mediawiki` representation this attribute appears as `{requireChild}` if present and is omitted if absent.

-The format of the XML attributes was changed with HED versions > 8.0.0.
+The format of the XML attributes was changed with HED versions &ge 8.0.0.
-The old version is deprecated, but still supported for validation.
+Earlier versions of the schema have been deprecated and tools no longer support their validation.

 ````{admonition} The requireChild attribute represents a boolean value.